Wheest/wheest.github.io/_posts/2025-10-05-python_science.md

 - **Ruff** — a fast Python linter and code formatter.
 - **Prettier** — for formatting notebooks, Markdown, and JSON.

+In our example project, you can see the configuration file [here](https://github.com/Wheest/cosmole-example/blob/main/.pre-commit-config.yaml).

 You can install pre-commit and set it up with:

 ```bash